oasis-tcs/openc2-usecases/SBOM-PoC/NSAGoals.md

 * Point-in-time Information Collection
 * Ongoing Monitoring Against a Baseline

-An initial PoC could demonstrate an Application collecting SBoM information from a Manager or Repository using OpenC2.
+An initial PoC could demonstrate an Application collecting SBoM information from a Manager or Repository using OpenC2, in accordance with the [SCAP Data Collection Prototype](https://docs.google.com/presentation/d/1ClBV7UYL05QeiGNaufvcsMe44egZ3Gpar3IWLNZ6MlA).
+The SCAP "Application" corresponds to the "Obtain Current SBOM" box in the SBOM PoC [scenario flowchart](https://github.com/oasis-tcs/openc2-usecases/tree/master/SBOM-PoC#11-vision) and is a great example of how PoC components/interactions are defined and how questions to be addressed by the PoC are identified.

 ## 3-NSA Contributions to PoC
 fill in